Petros9/CaptionTagger/README.md

 CaptionManager is the object which makes a request to the youtube API, maps the result into the list of strings, then ask the NounChecker to select the nouns and passes the noun list to the ResultFileCreator.

 The http request is made in the `makeRequestAndManageResponse` function.
 The response body is then passed to the `processResponseBody` fuction, where the plain captions are tried to be extracted (if the video exists they are placed in the fields called "utf8").
 Then the result if filtered from \n and " chars and the potential nouns are marked.
 Then by using the `NounChecker.filterNouns` function nouns are selected and the following parameters are passed to the `ResultFileCreator` object: (token, raw captions, plain captions, list of nouns).
+If a video with certain token does not exists an exception is reported.

  *NounChecker*

+ The object is responsible for all noun-related operations.
+The object uses only some simplified metrics to determine whether a word is noun or not.
+At first I wanted to use some internet dictionary API, however the ones I found were either request limited or required paid substribtion.
+Another more reliable way of finding a noun is using a local dictionary database.

+ Function `markPotentialNouns` marks words that are preceded by the articles or personal pronouns as potential nouns.
+ Function `filterNouns` filters words that end with noun endings and are marked as potential nouns barring they: do not end with an adverb ending, are not passive versions of the verbs, are not words like same/next which occur quite often after the definite article.

  *ResultFileCreator*